Cumorah overview

 https://www.josephsmithpapers.org/paper-summary/lucy-mack-smith-history-1844-1845/41

 [Note: M2C advocates reject Lucy's statement because it was not recorded until 1844.
-However, Joseph corroborated this account in D&C 128:20, when he wrote "Glad tidings from Cumorah! ... the book to be revealed," thereby showing he knew the name Cumorah even before he obtained the plates.
+However, Joseph corroborated this account in D&C 128:20, when he wrote "Glad tidings from Cumorah! ... the book to be revealed," thereby showing he learned the name Cumorah even before he obtained the plates; i.e., he heard glad tidings from Cumorah directly from Moroni when the record was yet to be revealed.
 This is also the most parsimonious explanation for the widespread understanding among Joseph's contemporaries that Cumorah/Ramah was the hill in New York.]

 2. In early 1827, before Joseph obtained the plates, he referred to the hill as Cumorah because his parents knew which hill it was.
 Lucy quoted Joseph saying "as I passed by the hill of Cumorah, where the plates are, the angel of the Lord met me and said, that I had not been engaged enough in the work of the Lord..."